 Macrocosmic Views in the Himalayas in Kuari Pass with Pangarchulla Peak

 The unbelievable views from Pangarchulla are the reason of its demand among avid trekkers.
-It is a part of Nada Devi Sanctuary so it offers excellent sight of Nanda Devi, Hathi Parbat, Ghori Parbat, Barmal, Chaukhamba Peaks with many other snow-capped tall standing peaks.
+It is a part of Nada Devi Sanctuary so it offers excellent sight of Nanda Devi, Hathi Parbat, Ghori Parbat, Barmal, haukhamba Peaks with many other snow-capped tall standing peaks.

 You will witness changing sceneries on the Pangarchulla peak trek, the highly rich Flora and Fauna end after the starting of the snowline.
 In the starting, there are abundant Oaks, Pines, Rhododendrons, and Silver birch trees and further are snowfields and high ridges mountains.